 It is also possible to export a value that is not directly stored in an instance variable of an object.
 In our example, getBMI exports the BMI value, which is not stored directly in any instance variable, but can be indirectly computed from the values of the instance variables.
+We refer to these two kinds of properties as stored and computed, respectively.

 We will refer to each unit of the state exported by a class as a property.
-More precisely, a class defines a property $\mathbb P$ of type $\mathbb T$ (Figure 8) if it declares a getter method for reading the value of the property, that is, a method with the following header:
+More precisely, a class defines a property P of type T (Figure 8) if it declares a getter method for reading the value of the property, that is, a method with the following header: